 The Nike Air Zoom Winflo 7 has had a facelift and undergone some redesigning.
-It now has a tightly woven, breathable mesh upper, which will help keep you feet cooler on those hot days, but could leave your feet wet if you get caught in the rain.
-The strategically placed overlays add durability to areas that are at risk for scuffing.
+It now has a tightly woven, breathable mesh upper, which will help keep you feet cooler on those hot days.
+It’s not waterproof, though, and could leave your feet wet if you get caught in the rain.
+Strategically placed overlays add durability to areas that are at risk for scuffing.

 There’s light padding for both the tongue and the heel cup, which helps prevent chafing while you’re walking.
-The tongue stays in place while walking as ⅔ of the tongue has been stitched into the inner layer.
+The tongue stays in place while walking, as ⅔ of it has been stitched into the inner layer.

 The sole of this shoe may look chunky, but that’s because Nike has added more cushioning, with a Nike Air Zoom unit in both the forefoot and heel.
 The Zoom Air bag in the forefoot is larger in size, to provide more comfort and cushioning on longer walks.

 The outsole is made from long-lasting rubber, with a waffle-tread pattern that provides excellent traction on pavement, road and gravel surfaces.
-The flex grooves in the forefoot allow for better flexibility as you walk and help to provide a natural stride.
+The flex grooves in the forefoot allow for better flexibility and allow a natural stride.

 - Two Zoom Air bags